 |---|---|---|

-During the 2021-2022 academic year, 11 students graduated with a master's degree in special ed from Baker.
-About 9% were men and 91% were women.
+All of the 2 students who graduated with a master’s degree in special education from Baker were women.

-The following table and chart show the ethnic background for students who recently graduated from Baker University with a master's in special ed.
+The following table and chart show the ethnic background for students who recently graduated from Baker University with a master’s in special education.

 | Ethnic Background | Number of Students |